 Dogs are subject to many of the ills that ail humans.
 If you've ever pulled a muscle, you are aware that the pain can range from mild to severe and can take a long time to heal.
 A dog with a pulled leg muscle needs rest and should not risk further injury by continuing with the same level of exercise.
-While most pain medication for dogs are prescription drugs, there are home remedies for relieving the pain of a dog's pulled leg muscle.
+While most pain medications for dogs are prescription drugs, there are some dog leg pain home remedies that can help make your pup more comfortable while she recovers.
 Consult your veterinarian before treating your pooch's pulled muscle with at-home treatments.

 Many dog spas offer mineral salt baths using Epsom salt or other mineral salts.
 You can easily do this at home to help relax and soothe the pulled muscles in your dog's leg.
+Just make sure your pup doesn't drink the bathwater.
 After the bath, rub the dog's injured leg with eucalyptus oil, which is a natural remedy that can relieve pain and soothe aching muscles.

 Pain management care for pulled muscles in a dog's leg can include chiropractic as well as herbal remedies.
-Massage is another home remedy to help relieve your dog's pain.
+Massage is another of the dog leg pain home remedies to help relieve your pup's pain.
 This can be especially effective after a warm bath in mineral salts.
 Massage has many benefits including reducing tension and stress.
-It is a non-invasive technique that helps restore flexibility, relaxes the body and disperses the pain in tensed muscles.
+It is a non-invasive technique that helps restore flexibility, relaxes the body, and disperses the pain in tensed muscles.

 Do not be tempted to make the mistake made by some pet owners who end up accidentally poisoning their dogs by giving them at-home pain medication meant for humans.
 Dogs are not humans; they respond differently to medicine that helps relieve pain in humans.
-Giving a dog human medication could have fatal results.
+Giving a dog medication made for humans could have fatal results.